Decoding Brad Pitt's Skincare And Grooming Routine

 — Page Six (@PageSix) September 21, 2022

-Before we deep dive into his skincare routine let’s get one thing straight, Brad Pitt is a skincare enthusiast and now thanks to his skincare line, we are finally able to decode his skincare secrets.
+Before we deep dive into his skincare routine let’s get one thing straight, Brad Pitt is a skincare enthusiast and now thanks to his skincare line Le Domaine, we are finally able to decode his skincare secrets.
 For the uninitiated, last year, Brad Pitt launched a genderless, vegan and wine-infused skincare brand called Le Domaine, introducing grooming essentials such as creams and serums.

 Now that we have a better understanding of the type of products that Pitt doesn’t just vouch for but also offers via his brand, here’s what we discovered about his skincare routine.